 There is a debate within the academic sociological community over the importance and relevance of learning and discussing classical sociological theory.
 Are theories written over a century ago still relevant to our understanding of the social world?
 The notion that classical sociological theory is outdated stems from the idea that modern, contemporary theory can replace it.
 Classical sociological theory is also applicable outside of published sociology.
+Many believe that the ideas developed by Karl Marx, Friedrich Engels, Max Weber, David Emile Durkheim, and Dubois WEB no longer pertain to our world.
+The works of classical sociologists, and founding sociologists are both relevant and essential.

 Ideas developed by Karl Marx, Engels, Max Weber, David Emile Durkheim, and Dubois very much pertain to our world.
 Contemporary theories stem from ideas put forth by the classical theorists.
 The basic premise of all classical sociological theory is that the contemporary world is the outcome of a transition from “traditional” to “modern” societies.